Elmer Lucille Allen

-Elmer Lucille Allen (born in Louisville, Kentucky, August 23, 1931) is an American ceramic artist and chemist.
-She graduated from Nazareth College (now Spalding University) in 1953.
-Both her father and brother (who also went by the endearment "Bud") were named Elmer and the family chose to name her Elmer Lucille (though at home her family also called her "Cile").
-She became the first African-American chemist at Brown-Forman in 1966.
+Elmer Lucille Allen (born August 23, 1931) is an American ceramic artist and chemist.
+In 1966, she became the first African-American chemist at Brown-Forman in Louisville, Kentucky, and worked there for 31 years.
+In 2004, she became the first recipient of the Kentucky Arts Council Governor's Award in the Arts for Community Arts.

-Biography

-Early life
+Early life and career

-Allen was born on August 23, 1931, as Elmer Lucille Hammonds, to mother Ophelia Guinn Hammonds and father Elmer Hammonds.
-She was born in the Depression era in Louisville, Kentucky, specifically the Russell neighborhood.
+Allen was born Elmer Lucille Hammonds on August 23, 1931, to mother Ophelia Guinn Hammonds and father Elmer Hammonds, in Louisville, Kentucky.
+Both her father and brother (nicknamed "Bud") were named Elmer and the family chose to name her Elmer Lucille (though at home her family also called her "Cile").
+She and her family lived in the Russell neighborhood, and she attended Western Elementary.
 At the time, the city was segregated.
 In an interview she stated that she "never went to school with whites" until she was a junior in college.

-She took her first art class, a sewing class, in seventh grade at Madison Street Junior High School.
+Allen took her first art class, a sewing class, in seventh grade at Madison Street Junior High School.
 She stated in an interview that the first artist she identified with was her teacher, Ms. Hattie Figg, who taught painting at the junior high.
 She learned many functional crafts in junior high, such as shoe repair, printing, sewing, and carpentry.
 She also learned various crafts at the Plymouth Settlement House and Presbyterian Community Center.
 She was also a Girl Scout, and this activity fostered her interest in art.

-She graduated from Central High School in 1949, at a time when African-American women had very few opportunities available to them.
-She attended Louisville Municipal College, a co-ed, all Black school (part of University of Louisville) from 1949 to 1951 and then switched to Nazareth College where she was one of only a few Black students.
+Allen graduated from Central High School in 1949, at a time when African-American women had very few opportunities available to them.
+She attended Louisville Municipal College, a co-ed, all-Black school (part of the University of Louisville) from 1949 to 1951 and then switched to Nazareth College (now Spalding University) where she was one of only a few Black students.
+She worked as a babysitter and a house cleaner to help pay for college.
 She graduated with a Bachelor of Science degree from Nazareth College in 1953.

-She received an honorary street name sign regarding her contributions to Louisville science and culture, which reads: “Elmer Lucille Allen Way”.
-It is located on the corner of Winnrose Way and Fairland Place in Louisville, KY.
+After graduating from college, Allen had a difficult time finding a chemistry-related job.
+She moved to Indiana, took the civil service exam and began working as a typist at Fort Benjamin Harrison.
+After her time at Fort Benjamin Harrison she worked as a hospital technician at General Hospital, then Methodist Hospital, then Community Hospital in Indianapolis.
+Allen moved back to Louisville in 1958 and continued to work as a hospital technician, setting up labs at Children's Hospital.

-Early career
+Chemistry career

-In her youth, Elmer Lucille Allen worked as a babysitter and a house cleaner to help pay for college.

-In 1969, Elmer Lucille Allen, a scientist and artist from the Chickasaw Little League created the Chickasaw Little League.
-The little league was in operation for 3–4 years and was made to accommodate the children who lived in the Chickasaw neighborhood who could not participate in the little league held in Shawnee Park.

-Elmer Lucille Allen became involved in the Louisville arts scene in 1980s.
-She helped form the Kentucky Coalition of African American Arts and was a founding member of the Arts Council of Louisville.